rnldnkp/LG-TV-Ad-Block_NL/README.md

-# Update, Ads and Recommended Content blocker for LG TVs
+# Update, Ads and Recommended Content blocker for LG TVs in The Netherlands

 ## FAQ